MileHacker Logo

 Photography & Apps

-A Waterproof camera (like a GoPro) proves useful for underwater moments.
+A Waterproof camera (like a GoPro) is helpful for underwater moments.
 A standard digital camera or your Smartphone captures general sights.
 Check local regulations before flying a drone.
 Many areas restrict drone use.
-For general photography needs, B&H Photo can be a resource.
+For general photography needs, B&H Photo can be a useful tool.

 Recommended Apps